Mc-cloud/LiDAR-Classification-Project/README.md

 ## Known issues / TODO

-- Several scripts hardcode file paths (e.g. relative paths like `../../data/...`, `dataset/test`, `PointNet/data/FPS_32k`) that assume a specific working directory or directory layout — these need to be standardized or made configurable (see checklist).
+- Several scripts hardcode file paths (e.g. relative paths like `../../data/...`, `dataset/test`, `PointNet/data/FPS_32k`) that assume a specific working directory or directory layout — these need to be standardized or made configurable.